-Deadline: A homework will be assigned to you, always on Thursdays, and it will be due in a week or so at 11:59 PM.
+Deadline: A homework will be assigned to you, almost always on Thursdays, and it will be due in a week or so at 11:59 PM.
 Please see the course schedule on the course webpage for details.

-• Late submissions are not accepted.
-If you are not able to meet a deadline (due to illness or an emergency) and you need an extension, please contact me at your earliest convenience before the deadline.
+• Late submissions are NOT accepted.
+If you are not able to meet a deadline (due to illness or a university-approved excuse) and you need an extension, please contact me at your earliest convenience before the deadline.
 I then will decide on a case by case basis.